yortch/opa-demo/README.md

     --set "app.namespace=$NAMESPACE"
     ```

-1. This will install OPA Agent but pods will fail to start because of missing configmap.
+1. This will install OPA Agent but pods will fail to start because of missing `configmap`.

-   Next run the `configure-opa` pipeline from OpenShift console.
+1. Next run the `configure-opa` pipeline from OpenShift console.

 ### Policy Validation